Graduate Theological Union

 An applicant should provide information about research and work experience useful in considering the application and also list honors, fellowships, or other commendations of note.

 Statement of Academic Purpose

 This statement should succinctly and specifically outline the goals and plans for doctoral level study, as well as academic interests.
-A strong statement is one that articulates research objectives and envisions the main components of studies required in anticipation of the dissertation.
-A well-crafted statement should also clearly show how the resources of the GTU and the chosen Area of study would assist in attaining the outlined goals.
-Finally, it should touch on academic background (including language preparation), indicating how this foundation will contribute to the proposed study, as well identifying appropriate GTU faculty with whom the applicant might work with, and why.
+A strong statement is one that articulates research objectives and envisions the main components of study required in anticipation of the dissertation.
+A well-crafted statement should also clearly show how the resources of the GTU and the chosen department and concentration would assist in attaining the outlined goals.
+Finally, it should touch on academic background, indicating how this foundation will contribute to the proposed study, as well identifying appropriate GTU faculty with whom the applicant might work with, and why.
 Part of the challenge of the statement is that it should be brief (300-500 words).
 This is a vital part of the application process, and should be typed (not handwritten) and signed.
 Your statement of purpose is considered digitally signed if you submit it through the online application.

 Letters of Recommendation

 Note: Once the application has been submitted, the online application system will send an email to the recommenders listed by the applicant asking them to submit a letter of recommendation.

 If recommenders prefer to send the letter directly to the GTU, the applicant should inform them of the application deadline and provide them with a stamped envelope addressed to: Admissions Office, Graduate Theological Union, 2400 Ridge Road, Berkeley, CA 94709.

 Academic Writing Sample